-If you are a pro photographer looking to store photos online then we’ve detailed 3 of the best cloud storage platforms.
+If you are a pro photographer looking to store photos online, then we’ve detailed the 3 best cloud storage platforms.

 Why wouldn’t the world’s most popular website have online photo storage options?!
 Google photos is a brilliant space to back up your photos.
 There is so much functionality with using Google photos you’ll love it as much as we do.